harrycheng20/XiangCheng.github.io/index.md

 # Welcome

 Hi, I am a first year Computer Science PhD student in Virginia Tech since Fall 2018.
-My research interests including deep learning, security and data mining , especially in *interdisciplinary applications of security and deep learning*.
+My research interests include deep learning, security and data mining , especially in *interdisciplinary applications of security and deep learning*.

-Before that,I got my bachelor degree with in Electronic and Electrical Engineering at University of Electronic Science and Technology of China (UESTC) and University of Glasgow (UoG).
+Before that,I got my bachelor degree in Electronic and Electrical Engineering at University of Electronic Science and Technology of China (UESTC) and University of Glasgow (UoG).
 During my undergraduate years, I got the **excellent graduate** title from UESTC and Sichuan Province Government.
 I was also awarded the **National Scholarship** (China's highest-class scholarship for the top 1% students) for **Twice**.

  If you are interested in me, you can find my **[CV](./assets/CV/English CV of Xiang CHENG.pdf)** here.